‣ Perpetual daily planner including 7 printable sheets for each day of the week.

 Once your planner is printed you can select one of the below options to bind it:

-‣ Use a gold old fashioned three ring binder.
+‣ Use a good old fashioned three ring binder.
 This will require punching holes in all the pages of your printables.

 ‣ Most office supply stores can punch and bind your planner into a notebook for you.